knative/eventing/docs/spec/channel.md

 the chosen _default_ `Channel` implementation, like the `InMemoryChannel`.

-A _channel_ logically receives events on its input domain and forwards them to its subscribers.
+A _channel_ logically receives events on its input domain and forwards them to its subscribers, the _initial event.
+The channel is able to receive _reply events_ from a subscriber.
 Below is a specification for the generic parts of each `Channel`.

 A typical channel consists of a _Controller_ and a _Dispatcher_ pod.